 Every engineer has a production horror story.
-The interesting question isn’t why it happened — it’s why we keep building systems that let it happen.
+The interesting question isn't why it happened.
+It's why we keep building systems that let it happen.

 There's an old saying about Unix: it was designed to deliver Mr. Bullet to Mr. Foot as efficiently as possible.
 You ask it to do something, it does it.
 No questions asked.
 That's power.
 That's also how you accidentally drop a production database on a Tuesday afternoon.

 RBAC and just-in-time permissions are not just security features.
 Yes, they protect against outside intruders.
-But another part of their job — the one that saves you on a regular Tuesday — is protecting competent people from their own inevitable mistakes.
+But another part of their job, the one that saves you on a regular Tuesday, is protecting competent people from their own inevitable mistakes.

 What engineer has worked for any length of time and not accidentally pointed at production when they meant dev?
 A typo in an environment variable.
 A tab with the wrong cluster selected.
 A script that defaulted to the wrong context.
 These aren't signs of incompetence.
 They're signs of being human and doing complex work under time pressure.